Suicide Prevention

 • Individual program of study

-• Any other method chosen by local school board that is consistent with professional training standards
+• Any other method chosen by the local school board that is consistent with professional training standards

-• The trustees of a school district shall establish policies, procedures, or plans related to suicide prevention and response
+• The trustees of a school district must establish policies, procedures, or plans related to suicide prevention and response.

 Universal